Matt Smith

 A Google engineer was charged with making $1.2M on Polymarket using confidential "Year in Search" data.
 We pulled his complete on-chain trading record — and the insider edge is sitting in public for anyone who can read it.

-But the genuinely interesting part isn’t the charge.
-It’s that the entire alleged crime has been sitting in public this whole time — on-chain, immutable, fully reconstructable — for anyone who knows how to read it.
-Polymarket settles on Polygon, which means every bet AlphaRaccoon ever placed, the price he paid, the day he placed it, and exactly what it paid out is permanently visible.
+The part worth a second look isn’t the charge.
+It’s that the entire alleged crime has been sitting in public the whole time, on-chain and fully reconstructable, for anyone who knows how to read it.
+Polymarket settles on Polygon, so every bet AlphaRaccoon placed — the price he paid, the day he placed it, what it eventually paid out — is permanently visible.
 So we pulled his complete trading record.

 #What he actually knew